AtomicTessellator/fhi-vibes/examples/README.md

-hilde run
+vibes run
 ===

-type `hilde run aims`, `hilde run phonopy`, or `hilde run md` to run one of the example input files
+type `vibes run aims`, `vibes run phonopy`, or `vibes run md` to run one of the example input files

 - `aims.in`